 - Documents should always be converted to PDF and meet PDF standards unless you have permission from Web and Digital Services to publish other file types.

-- Do not add documents owned by other organisations (to the Media Library) as they may be copyright protected.
+- Do not add documents owned by other organisations as they may be copyright protected.
 Create an external link to the website where they are located and the customer will always have the latest version.

 - Prepare your document correctly for the web with the appropriate branding.
 If you are unsure, please see the publications guidelines (on S-Net) and PDF web standards.

 - Always get your document signed off by your Service before publication.
 Do not publish draft documents.

 - Make sure your file size is 1MB or less.
 If it isn't, contact Web and Digital Services to let us know.

 - Decide upon a clear title and a meaningful description for the document so customers know exactly what they are opening.

 5. Shortcut URLs

 - Decide if you will need a shortcut web address, eg www.surreycc.gov.uk/schoolmeals.

 - Check with Web and Digital Services to make sure the shortcut URL address does not already exist and that it meets our web standards.

 - For technical reasons, we cannot set up the shortcut until the page it links to has been published.

 - Do not publicise the shortcut URL before all of the relevant web pages are published and we have created the shortcut.

 6. Contact Web and Digital Services

 Please contact Web and Digital Services for further guidance on preparing your content for the web or to discuss your plans and requirements.
 Tel: 020 8541 8788.
-Email: email@example.com
+Email: firstname.lastname@example.org